All Episodes

 And again, I don't mean to be redundant, but there's so much confusion.

-It's all guesswork um uh for now.
+It's all guesswork for now.

-For example, if if if if Obama here's a way to understand it, if Obama President Kardashian, if you're under twenty-five, if President Kardashian were arrested for driving without a license, say in Kenya.
+For example, if Obama, here's a way to understand it, if Obama, President Kardashian, if you're under 25, if President Kardashian were arrested for driving without a license, say, in Kenya, would he object to them checking to see if he's a Kenyan citizen or not?

 His grandparents were in Kenya before most people were in Kenya.